dfinity/agent-js/CONTRIBUTING.md

     commit id: "etc, etc"
 ```

-The commits with red square icon, indicate the moment when release process was triggered (either by using GitHub Actionr or by running `npm run release`)
+The commits with red square icon, indicate the moment when release process was triggered (either by using GitHub Actionr or by running `pnpm release`)

 </details>